akhenakh/narun/README.md

 - Logs to vector (easy nothing to do)
 - embed a nats server into the node runner
 - no need for health probe after the app is deployed, node runner should validate the app is listening.
+- cron scheduler
+- different nats user for the consumers to read only their own

 ### Won't
 Because of caddy providing the feature: